 You will spend most of Dark Souls in a hollowed state.
 Whenever you become human, a single death will return you to being hollow.

-The only way to view a summon sign that has been placed by players is to become human.
+The only way to view a summon sign placed by players is to become human.
 To become human, visit any bonfire and press the “Reverse Hollowing” option.
 There must be at least one Humanity in your inventory, which will be consumed upon reversing your hollowing.

-There are a few good benefits to being human, such as increased item discovery.
-Beware though, a human can be invaded by hostile invaders, and there really isn’t a whole lot you can do but try to fight them.
+Human beings have a few good benefits, such as increased item discovery.
+Beware, though, hostile invaders can invade a human, and it isn’t much you can do but try to fight them.

-Any friends you have with you in co-op can help you defeat the invader, so many people will make it easier.
+Any friends with you in co-op can help defeat the invader, so many people will make it easier.
 If an invader comes into the world, the phantoms should be the first ones in line to fight while the host does their best to stay alive.

 Some locations just don’t allow you to place one for whatever reason.
 The obvious solution is to find another place to put one, so keep searching.

 The entire world is split up into areas where the White Soapstone can and cannot be used.
-Certain areas you can only place a summon sign once you have completed a certain in-game event.
+You can only place a summon sign in certain areas once you have completed a certain in-game event.

 For example, I’ve found that I can’t summon anyone near-certain bonfires.
-If I go into an adjacent room, the sign is able to be placed just fine.
-I really don’t know what determines the right areas to place a sign, but this Reddit post gives a great list of popular summon locations.
+The sign can be placed just fine if I go into an adjacent room.
+I don’t know what determines the right areas to place a sign, but this Reddit post gives a great list of popular summon locations.

 Summoning a player depends on the status of the main area boss.
-If the boss has been defeated, then you can’t summon any co-op players into your world.
-You can, however, be summoned into your friend’s world to help them fight the enemies and bosses.
+If the boss has been defeated, you can’t summon any co-op players into your world.
+You can be summoned into your friend’s world to help them fight enemies and bosses.

 Bosses will increase in HP with each phantom that joins the world.
 The more players you have, the harder the boss will be to defeat.
-Don’t let that scare you though, having more people makes fighting a boss immensely easier.
+Don’t let that scare you; having more people makes fighting a boss immensely easier.

-Make sure that the host stays further away from the boss attacks because a host’s death will return every phantom.
-Both the host and the phantom can attack for double the damage, but there’s a greater risk of the host dying this way.
+Ensure the host stays further away from the boss attacks because a host’s death will return every phantom.
+The host and the phantom can attack for double the damage, but there’s a greater risk of the host dying this way.

-When it comes to playing with random players in co-op, things get a little more complicated.
-Playing with anyone through Password Matching removes any summoning restrictions the game may have, but random summon signs have a few caveats.
+Things get a little more complicated when it comes to playing with random players in co-op.
+Playing with anyone through Password Matching removes the game’s summoning restrictions, but random summon signs to have a few caveats.

-There is a special formula that can be used to determine what level you’ll be paired up with (x = host soul level). x +/- (10 + 10%).
+A special formula can be used to determine what level you’ll be paired up with (x = host soul level). x +/- (10 + 10%).